 So, you’ll turn your swim bottoms right side out and fold your waist down one elastic width (shown in your pattern, as well).
 In the picture below, I have folded my elastic under and pushed the waist underneath (I did have to alleviate some presser foot pressure on the Baby Lock Diana as it is kind of thick).
 I also started just after a side seam and I lined up the edge so that I’d be stitching close to the bottom edge of the elastic (so that it won’t roll out when worn).
 Just an FYI, do some test stitching before stitching on your actual fabric.
 The seams are pretty thick, so, hold tight at front and back when you approach a seam and don’t stop or slow down while going over it.

 Showing the cover stitch on top here.
 After you stitch all the way around and overlap your end stitching over your beginning stitches (about an inch), roll your handwheel towards you once and backwards once to unlock the stitches.
 Then, lift the foot and smoothly pull your project out.

 Here is the back side.
 I have a serged edge, a zig-zag from sewing my elastic on, and a cover stitch from my Diana Serger.

 Here I zig-zagged instead of cover stitching.
 My Baby Lock Sewing Machine was set at 4.5 stitch width and 3.5 stitch length (test what you like before sewing on your actual garment).

 Finished product with a zig-zag finish rather than a cover stitch.

 Have fun!
-Let me know if something doesn’t make sense or add a comment if you have any pertinent tips for sewing swimwear fabric!
+Let me know if something doesn’t make sense or kindly add a comment if you have any helpful tips for sewing swimwear fabric!